devoDotNet/Algorithms/README.md

 # Algorithms
-algorithmic exercises
+algorithmic exercises in C#
+console applications

-All of these exercises were completed without assistance or distraction and within a single sitting.
+all of these exercises were completed without assistance or interruption